tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extensions and if any are found MUST terminate the handshake with a "illegal_parameter" alert.
 {:br }

+TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the first eight bytes of their Random value to the bytes:

+      44 4F 57 4E 47 52 44 01

+TLS 1.2 server implementations which respond to a ClientHello with a client_version indicating TLS 1.1 or below SHOULD set the first eight bytes of their Random value to the bytes:

+      44 4F 57 4E 47 52 44 00

+TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the top eight octets are not equal to either of these values.
+TLS 1.2 clients SHOULD also perform this check if the ServerHello indicates TLS 1.1 or below.
+If a match is found, the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange includes a signature over both random values, it is not possible for an active attacker to modify the randoms without detection as long as ephemeral ciphers are used.
+It does not provide downgrade protection when static RSA is used.

+Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.

+Note: Versions of TLS prior to TLS 1.3 used the top 32 bits of the Random value to encode the time since the UNIX epoch.
+The sentinel value above was selected to avoid conflicting with any valid TLS 1.2 Random value and to have a low (2^{-64}) probability of colliding with randomly selected Random values.

 ####  Hello Retry Request